Epidemiology, M.P.H.

 About the Program

-The Master of Public Health in Epidemiology is a professional degree program for students who desire to receive fundamental and applied training in the public health sciences with a focus on epidemiological study design, disease surveillance methods, bioethics of population-based research, and core biostatistical methods.
+The Master of Public Health in Epidemiology is a professional degree program for students who desire fundamental and applied training in the public health sciences with a focus on epidemiological study design, disease surveillance methods, population-based research, and core biostatistical methods.
 This practice-oriented program prepares students to successfully work in public health and applied epidemiology agencies, including conducting disease surveillance within government public health agencies; directing community demonstration and clinical trials research; and evaluating and running screening programs and other preventative health services in the broad areas of public health practice and health policy.
-The program is grounded in the core M.P.H. competencies and disciplines of public health with an emphasis on epidemiological techniques.
+The program is grounded in the core MPH competencies and disciplines of public health with an emphasis on epidemiological techniques.
 It covers the application of epidemiological research methods with an emphasis on developing research and methodological skills and critically evaluating current epidemiological studies.

-- The on-campus format is designed for students who prefer live interaction with instructors and fellow students; access to campus activities; and the opportunity to choose local Philadelphia fieldwork placements with the assistance of our fieldwork coordinator.
-Students can enroll full-time or part-time.
+- The on-campus format is designed for students who prefer live interaction with instructors and fellow students, access to campus activities, and the opportunity to choose local Philadelphia fieldwork placements with the assistance of our fieldwork coordinator.
+Students can enroll full-time or part- time.
 While some courses may be offered online or in hybrid formats, most of the coursework is delivered in person over a full 16-week academic term during evening hours.

-- The online format is designed for working professionals interested in a part-time program.
-Courses are structured to include asynchronous delivery or synchronous class meetings via Zoom.
+- The online format is designed for working professionals interested in completing their degree remotely with courses that include both synchronous classes held via Zoom and asynchronous activities.
+Students can enroll full-time or part-time.
 A fieldwork coordinator works with students to find appropriate placement in their preferred geographic location.

 Time Limit for Degree Completion: 4 years

-Campus Location: Main for in-person instruction or Online for online instruction
+Campus Location: Main for in-person instruction or Online

 Full-Time/Part-Time Status: Students can complete the degree program through evening classes and online courses.
 Full-time students usually complete the program within two academic years.
 Part-time students usually take three to four years to complete their degree.

-- D.M.D./M.P.H. with Temple University's Kornberg School of Dentistry
+- DMD/MPH with Temple University's Kornberg School of Dentistry

-- J.D./M.P.H. with Temple University's Beasley School of Law
+- JD/MPH with Temple University's Beasley School of Law

-- M.D./M.P.H. with the Lewis Katz School of Medicine at Temple University
+- MD/MPH with the Lewis Katz School of Medicine at Temple University

-- M.H.A./M.P.H. with Temple University's Fox School of Business and Management
+- MHA/MPH with Temple University's Fox School of Business and Management

-- M.P.P./M.P.H. with Temple University's College of Liberal Arts
+- MPP/MPH with Temple University's College of Liberal Arts

-- M.S.
-Health Informatics/M.P.H. within the Temple University College of Public Health
+- MS Health Informatics/MPH within the Temple University College of Public Health

-- M.S.W./M.P.H. with the Temple University School of Social Work
+- MSW/MPH with the Temple University School of Social Work

 For more information, visit https://www.temple.edu/academics/dual-degree-programs.